Datsik (musician): Biography

 Beetles was born on June 8, 1988, in Kelowna, British Columbia, Canada.
 His stage name derives from his old Xbox Live gamertag.
-He began producing dubstep after seeing Excision perform at Shambhala electronic music festival in 2008.
+He began producing dubstep after seeing Excision perform at Shambhala in 2008.
 Soon afterward, the two began collaborating and released several tracks together in 2009 and 2010 on Excision's Rottun Recordings.

-In 2009, Datsik had several number one releases on Beatport.
+In 2009, Datsik had several number-one releases on Beatport.
 He had remixed and collaborated with artists including The Crystal Method, Noisia, Wu-Tang Clan, and Diplo, and has performed with Steve Aoki, Rusko, Bassnectar, Skream, DJ Craze, Benny Benassi and Nero, among others.